top of page

 F: My lord (claps hands) - you are in a state of recovery! (sobs, gratefully)

 B(to F): Who is that?
 Is it a coat and breeches dangling o’er a nook?
+Lord Sligo's gigolo?

-F: No my Lord - it's Dr. Romanelli, and he's prescribing a puke
+F: No, my Lord - it's Dr. Romanelli, and he's prescribing a puke

 DR: Poor Byron sweats - alas! how changed from him so plump in feature, and so round in limb

-F: My Lord! - Here is the victor of a fever and its friends - Dr. Romanelli and his art, his lordship mends!
+F: My Lord!
+Here is the victor of a fever and its friends - Dr. Romanelli and his art, his lordship mends!

-DR: The horse is in quarantine with your tortoises - also, you should not consult medical tomes Milord - the glyster is guaranteed for the tertian - as unpleasant as it may be at the time (takes B's temperature) - your fever has almost subsided - how are we feeling about another puke?
+DR: The horse is in quarantine with your tortoises - also, you should not consult medical tomes milord - the glyster is guaranteed for the tertian - as unpleasant as it may be at the time (takes B's temperature) - your fever has almost subsided - how are we feeling about another puke?

-B: Why is that pair of breeches taking my temperature Fletcher?
+B: Why is that pair of breeches taking my temperature, Fletcher?
 Let's have Champagne - I feel deucedly ill - get Murray to the cellar

-F: We are not in Newstead my Lord - we are out foreign
+F: We are not in Newstead my Lord

-DR: We are in Greece, Milord (to F) - you, yeoman, would be of more use attending to the laundry and boiling bones for broth
+DR: We are in Greece, milord (to F) - you, yeoman, would be of more use attending to the laundry and boiling bones for broth

 F: But I must serve my Lord - I fear greatly that he is not as grinning and gay like when he was 'ere in Newstead’s monkish fane (bites his sleeves)